culturing/culturing/README.md

 This is a place for thought to grow.

-Please send your thoughts to undergoing dot culture at protonmail dot com (humans only, please)
+Please send comments or questions to undergoing dot culture at protonmail dot com (humans only, please)